alipirani88/assembly_umich/README.md

 ## Quick Start

 Assuming you want to assemble a few hundred samples and run the analysis in parallel on cluster(Time and memory efficient).
-The minimum pbs resources required for SPAdes assembler is:
+The minimum pbs cluster resources required for SPAdes assembler is:

 ```
 nodes=1:ppn=4,mem=47000mb,walltime=24:00:00